liranh26/Calendar-API/docs/README.md

     mvn install
     java -jar calendar-0.0.1-SNAPSHOT.jar
-Note to change directry to the far file in target folder and run.
+Note to change directry to the jar file in target folder and run.

 ## Run the app